Skip to main content

 back to top

 Students with B.S.
-Degrees in Subjects Other than Chemical Engineering?
+Degrees in Subjects other than Chemical Engineering?

 Degree plans for full-time students seeking a Ph.D. in Chemical Engineering who have a B.S. degree in Chemistry, Physics, Materials Engineering or related branches of science and engineering are arranged on a case-by-case basis.
 In the first year, the student will usually take two of the required graduate courses per Term together with pertinent undergraduate courses.
 If the student audits the other required courses and is making the transition to chemical engineering smoothly, they will be encouraged to take the Ph.D. qualifying exam at the end of the second year.
-In some cases, students will be required to complete an M.S. before proceeding.

 back to top